BelmY/satnogs-dpx/README.md

 specifications.

 ## Repository policy

 SatNOGS hardware repositories only track source design files.
-All needed derivative files (e.g. grb etc) for production are created per release, packaged in an archive and uploaded linked to a  [release](https://github.com/satnogs/satnogs-diplexer/releases).
+All needed derivative files (e.g. grb etc) for production are created per release, packaged in an archive and uploaded linked to a  [release](https://gitlab.com/librespacefoundation/satnogs/satnogs-diplexer/tags).

 Each major release (x.0.0) is branched out of master.
 Subsequent fixes (minor or not) are commited on those branches and tagged accordingly.

 Master branch is most times under active development, so expect things to break.
 For production ready and previous releases source files check tags and branches.

+## Contribute

+The main repository lives on [Gitlab](https://gitlab.com/librespacefoundation/satnogs/satnogs-diplexer) and all Merge Request should happen there.

 ## License